dhq-boiler/simple_inline_annotation_format/ruby/README.md

-# SimpleInlineTextAnnotation
+# SimpleInlineTextAnnotation (Ruby gem)

-SimpleInlineTextAnnotation is a Ruby gem designed for working with inline text annotations.
+`SimpleInlineTextAnnotation` is a Ruby gem designed for working with inline text annotations.
 It allows you to parse and generate annotated text in a structured and efficient way.

 ## Installation